 If you are a retailer, your city or county will probably require that your business has a Sales and Use Tax permit.
 Even if the state you do business in doesn't have a sales tax, your city or county might, so make sure you know what your tax obligations are before you open for business.
 On the other hand, if your business provides some sort of professional service, you will probably have to be licensed to provide that service, even if it is something that doesn't initially appear to need a formal license in place like computer repair or marketing.
 Finally, if you are engaged in any sort of business that is overseen by a federal agency - commercial fishing, firearms, alcohol, aviation, etc. - you are going to need a federal permit as well.

-Additionally, we recommend that you either take advantage of the business licensing search tool that the United States Small Business Association maintains, or you contact a professional who will help you identify and apply for every license and permit you need.
+Additionally, we recommend that you either take advantage of the business licensing search tool that the United States Small Business Association maintains, or you can check out our business license compliance package which will help you identify and apply for every license and permit you need.
 The last thing you want is to get hit with a fine, or be forced to closed, because you overlooked an important detail.

 Where do you apply for one?